Children on campus

 - Monitoring, intervention and resolution of any problems or disputes rests with the relevant staff member concerned and their supervisor.

-- If a matter is unresolved and there is a risk to health and safety, the University's Procedures for health and safety issue resolution (pdf 46kb) should be utilised.
+- If a matter is unresolved and there is a risk to health and safety, the University’s Health & Safety Issue Resolution Procedure should be utilised.

 For additional information contact Occupational Health and Safety: